-[33.75%, 33.75%, 22.5%, and 10%] made available to projects associated with the North American, Europe, East Asian, and Chilean partners, respectively.
-(Large programs, i.e. those requesting more than 50 hours (see Proposer's Guide section 4.3) will have their time split among the partner regions of the co-Is.)
+33.75%, 33.75%, 22.5%, and 10% made available to projects associated with the North American, Europe, East Asian, and Chilean partners, respectively.
+(Large programs, i.e. those requesting more than 50 hours of 12-m Array time or 150 hours of ACA time (see Proposer's Guide section 4.3) will have their time split among the partner regions of the co-Is.)
 Time will also be available to projects from non-ALMA regions through the Open Skies policy.
-Users should consult the Proposer's Guide available from the Science Portal http://almascience.org/observing/
+Users should consult http://almascience.org/observing/